 The future Madame de Tessé, née Adrienne Catherine de Noailles, was the second child of Louis de Noailles, 4th Duke of Noailles and a Marshall of France, and Catherine Françoise Charlotte de Cossé-Brissac.
 Born on December 24, 1741, she married René de Froulay, Comte de Tessé on June 20, 1755.
 The couple had no children.

-Madame de Tessé first met Jefferson through her nephew, the Marquis de Lafayette, during the time that Jefferson served as Minister Plenipotentiary to France.
+Madame de Tessé first met Thomas Jefferson through her nephew, the Marquis de Lafayette, during the time that Jefferson served as Minister Plenipotentiary to France.
 In 1784, Lafayette wrote to his wife Adrienne, "I must not forget, dear heart, to commend to your attention Mr. and Miss Jefferson.
 The father, an admirable, cultivated and charming man, overwhelmed me with kindnesses when he was Governor of Virginia during the war, and I very much hope that he may like France well enough to wish to replace Mr. Franklin, which will not be difficult to manage should he consent.
 As to the daughter, she is a very attractive young woman, and I here and now appoint you to be her mother, chaperone and anything else you can think of.
-I beg you to take them under your wing, and to do all you can for them … It would be no bad thing if you took them to see Madame de Tessé.”
+I beg you to take them under your wing, and to do all you can for them. … It would be no bad thing if you took them to see Madame de Tessé."2

 The de Tessés maintained a house in Paris on the rue de Varenne in the Faubourg de Saint-Germain section of Paris and a chateau six kilometers beyond Versailles in Chaville.
-The Chateau Chaville, in which the Tessés lived until the Revolution, was built by Louis XV, two years after the demolition of an earlier chateau.
+The Chateau Chaville, in which the de Tessés lived until the French Revolution, was built by Louis XV, two years after the demolition of an earlier chateau.
 The king apparently felt that the park in which the old chateau resided was "a park without a soul."
-In 1766, he ordered a new chateau, designed by Étienne-Louis Bouilée, his own architect, to be built.
+In 1766, he ordered a new chateau to be built, designed by Étienne-Louis Bouilée, his own architect.
 Neo-classical in the style of the Petit Trianon, he presented this chateau to the Marshall of France, the Comte de Tessé.
 Situated on 65 acres, the property had new English gardens with wide avenues throughout the park.
 This was the property for which Madame de Tessé ordered numerous plants from Jefferson.
 She was particularly interested in acquiring plants native to Virginia and Jefferson was interested in those native to France.
 Thus began a long correspondence about horticulture and many efforts to ship seeds and plants across the Atlantic, interrupted only by the de Tessés' exile in Switzerland during the Revolution.
 On October 17, 1790, the Chateau Chaville was declared a national property.
 Many of the plants Madame de Tessé had cultivated at Chaville were taken for the Jardin du Roi in Paris.
 The chateau was demolished around 1800.

 During this time, the correspondence between Madame de Tessé and Jefferson came to a halt.
 Due to political tensions between England, France, and the United States, and Jefferson's position as President of the United States during part of this time, he was unable to correspond with Madame de Tessé for many years.

 When the de Tessés returned to Paris in the early 1800s, they purchased a building on rue d'Anjou (today the Faubourg St. Honoré).
 In addition, they had a country place at Aulnay, again near Paris.
 The correspondence between Madame de Tessé and Jefferson recommenced, as did the exchange of plants and seeds.
-However, the War of 1812 resulted in the delay of many plant shipments, and others that were shipped during this time were dead on arrival.
+The War of 1812 resulted in the delay of many plant shipments, however, and others that were shipped during this time were dead on arrival.

 Many scholars believe that it was Madame de Tessé who most strongly contributed to the development of Jefferson's taste for French architecture as well as for beautiful buildings.
 He had studied architecture before arriving in Paris, but during his four-year stay in Europe, he had the opportunity, for the first time, to see not only many of the buildings with which he was familiar but many others as well.
-From these buildings, he adopted various aspects that we see today in his designs for the University of Virginia, Monticello, Poplar Forest and the Virginia Capitol.
+From these buildings, he adopted various aspects that we see today in his designs for the University of Virginia, Monticello, Poplar Forest, and the Virginia Capitol.